-The American Heart Association provides resources for professionals to use directly as well as information that can be shared with patients for their own use.
+The AHA provides resources for professionals to use directly as well as information that can be shared with patients for their own use.
 The AHA website for professionals provides the latest news and links to research, plus an extensive listing of resources by topic.
 The organization also offers sites such as My Life Check that can be recommended to your patients for their ongoing learning and management of their heart health.

 Courses for Healthcare Professionals

-- Blended Learning Courses
+Blended Learning Courses:

-Courses for Non-Clinical Staff
+Courses for General Workforce

-- Blended Learning Courses
+Blended Learning Courses:

-- Heartsaver® CPR AED
+- Heartsaver® CPR AED Online

-- Heartsaver® First Aid CPR AED
+- Heartsaver® First Aid CPR AED Online

-- Heartsaver® Pediatric First Aid CPR AED
+- Heartsaver® Pediatric First Aid CPR AED Online

 - Heartsaver® Bloodborne Pathogens